atomotic/archiviiify/README.md

 go build
 ```

-Initialise the project structure (make adjustments to `.env` if needed)
+Set up the project structure and make any necessary adjustments to the `.env` file.

 ```
 ./archiviiify init